-Birmingham Restaurant Week (BRW) celebrates the city’s burgeoning culinary reputation.
+Birmingham Restaurant Week (BRW) celebrates everything the city’s culinary scene has to offer.
 From Avondale to Five Points South, Mountain Brook to Hoover, and beyond, locally owned and operated restaurants are leading the revitalization of Birmingham.
 Our continued goal for BRW is to demonstrate to locals, the region and the world why Birmingham is the South’s most vibrant culinary destination.
-We want to support the local culinary industry and community by encouraging guests to order great local food and drinks, whether it’s via To-Go, Curbside Pickup or dining in.
-Birmingham Restaurant Week strives to keep the community safe and healthy by encouraging patrons to wear masks and socially distance themselves when participating in this year’s events.
+We want to support the local culinary industry and community by encouraging guests to order great local food and drinks and to support Birmingham’s extraordinary food and beverage establishments.

-BRW will be promoted in local/regional media through extensive social media campaigns, print, digital and traditional media.
+BRW is promoted in local/regional media through extensive social media campaigns, print, digital and traditional media.
 Throughout the history of BRW, more than 1.2 million BRW menus have been sold, raising over $24.5 million in gross receipt sales and generating over $2.2 million in sales tax for local cities.
-During BRW 2020, an estimated 108,000 meals were served, generating more than $2.1 million in total gross revenue to participating restaurants.
-BRW has also raised more than $75,000 for local nonprofits, which is a goal of BRW to continue doing this year.

 HUNGRY FOR MORE

 Subscribe to our newsletter and follow us to stay connected.